JihadWael099/SpringMvcCrudApp/README.md

 # SpringMvcCrudApp
 a simple product management system that allows users to add, update, view, and delete products.
-It includes validation for product details
+It includes validation for product details  and  used swagger for Rest api
 ## Features

 - **Add New Product**: Users can add new products by entering details such as name, expiration date, manufacturer, price, and availability.